 Debt service coverage ratio: Anchoring farm financial fitness

-Farm debt outstanding climbed again in 2023, enough that it surpassed $146 billion.
-The rate at which it grew – 5.1% – might give pause for thought.
+Farm debt outstanding climbed again in 2024, enough that it surpassed $166 billion.

 We use a key measure of Canadian agriculture’s financial health, the debt service coverage ratio (DSCR), to understand how producers have been able to cover debt payments in periods when income fluctuates, or interest rates rise.